Tyndale Bible: Controversy over new words and phrases

 The hierarchy and intelligentsia of the English Catholic Church did not approve of some of the words and phrases introduced by Tyndale, such as "overseer", where it would have been understood as "bishop", "elder" for "priest", and "love" rather than "charity".
 Tyndale, citing Erasmus (who was referring to the Latin not English), contended that the Greek New Testament did not support the traditional readings.
 Controversially, Tyndale translated the Greek ekklesia (εκκλησία), (literally "called out ones") as "congregation" rather than "church".
 It has been asserted this translation choice "was a direct threat to the Church's ancient – but, so Tyndale here made clear, non-scriptural – claim to be the body of Christ on earth.
 To change these words was to strip the Church hierarchy of its pretensions to be Christ's terrestrial representative, and to award this honor to individual worshipers who made up each congregation."

 Tyndale used ester for páskha (πάσχα) in his New Testament, where Wycliffe had used pask.
 When Tyndale embarked on his Old Testament translation, he realised that the anachronism of ester could not be sustained; and so coined the neologism passover, which later Bible versions adopted, and substituted for ester in the New Testament as well.
 Its remnant is seen as Easter once in the King James Version in Acts 12:4 and twice in the Bishops' Bible, John 11:55 as well as Acts 12:4.

+In the final verse of Matthew chapter 2, Tyndale used the phrase "of Nazareth" meaning from the town of Nazareth for "Nazōraios" ("Ναζωραῖος") in his 1525 translation where Wycliffe had used "a Nazarey", but in his 1534 revision Tyndale changed his translation of this word to "a Nazarite" referring to a person who has undertaken a vow of abstinence as detailed in chapter 6 of the Book of Numbers in the Old Testament.
+Tyndales's 1534 translation of this word in Matthew 2:23 was subsequently repeated in the 1535 Coverdale, 1537 Matthew, 1539 Taverner, 1540 Great, 1560 Geneva, 1568 Bishops', and 1582 Douay-Rheims Bibles, but was changed to "a Nazarene" in the 1611 King James Bible, in accordance with Strong's Concordance of the Bible.
+Today virtually all modern translations use the term "a Nazarene" (a person from the town of Nazareth) in Matthew 2:23; a notable exception is Julia Evelina Smith's 1876 translation in which she also used the phrase "a Nazarite".